SPRING Alumni Conference 2020

 The Impact – Understanding Regional Context and the impact of COVID-19

-After establishing a regional context baseline in O1, the second objective is to learn lessons on how planning for resilience can be supported by involving spatial knowledge, foresight and imagination, while reflecting on SDGs( Sustainable Development Goals) 1,2,3,4 & 11.
-An online conference with workshop sessions concerning the pandemic’s assumed effects, and how these reinforced or disrupted prevailing regional spatial development, planning, and governance.
-The aim of O2 is to gather impacts to propose improvements to continue the 2030 SDG Agenda, and be better prepared for future pandemics in policy making, governance and academia.
+The second objective is a 3 day online conference with dialogue and workshop sessions concerning the pandemic’s assumed effects in light of the chosen SDGs, how these reinforced or disrupted prevailing regional spatial development, planning, and governance.
+The aim is to gather impacts and propose improvements to continue the 2030 SDG Agenda, and be better prepared for future pandemics in policy making, governance and academia.

 Towards a Sustainable and Resilient Future

 The Conference will be concluded with a compilation of relevant innovative strategies that can be implemented to assist countries in achieving the selected SDGs.
 The ideas shared by speakers and a summary of workshop sessions would be made available in various formats.
 The documentation is to serve as a reference material and also provide guidance in future pandemics and shocks.